-Students in Third Form follow the Oxford Activate 1 course.
-They receive four lessons of Science teaching per week with one teacher for the year.
+Students in Third Form receive four lessons of Science teaching per week with one teacher for the year.
 The course is divided into Biology, Chemistry and Physics with approximately nine weeks devoted to each Science subject.
 The topics covered are as follows: